spilman6/courses/pages/javascript/web-api-with-express.md

 // array of joke objects
 const jokes = [
 	{ "joke": "Why did the chicken cross the road?", "puchline": "To get to the other side!" }
-	// Add more jokes here
+	// Add more jokes here (shortened for brevity)
 ]

 // allow express to parse JSON